cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/cloudflare-challenges.md

 Managed challenges are where Cloudflare dynamically chooses the appropriate type of challenge based on the characteristics of a request.
 This helps avoid [CAPTCHAs](https://www.cloudflare.com/learning/bots/how-captchas-work/), which also reduces the lifetimes of human time spent solving CAPTCHAs across the Internet.

-Unless there are specific compatibility issues or other reasons to use other types of challenges, you should use managed challenges for your various firewall rules.
+Unless there are specific compatibility issues or other reasons to use other types of challenges, you should use managed challenges for your various custom rules.

 Depending on the characteristics of a request, Cloudflare will choose an appropriate type of challenge, which may include but is not limited to: